Hurricane Marine Debris Cleanup

 The County contracted with Tavernier-based Adventure Environmental to lead the cleanup.
 Adventure Environmental hired subcontractor Arnold’s Towing of Stock Island to help meet the grant deadline.
 Both companies are using barges specifically built to perform in the Keys environment with minimal impact.

 The work will be monitored by Wood Environment & Infrastructure Solutions, Inc.

 Following the completion of 2.5 million cubic yards of Hurricane Irma land debris cleanup throughout the Keys, the cleanup of marine debris from the category 4 storm began in mid-February in unincorporated Monroe County.

 Monroe County signed an agreement with DEP in February to assist in the marine debris removal effort of the impacted canals and nearshore waters of Monroe County.
 DEP hired DRC Environmental Services to do the work.
 DEP oversaw the operation with Monroe County, and Monroe County staff provided local coordination.

-The work under the $6 million agreement was prioritized by level of impact and economic impact to the residents.
-The hardest hit areas will be cleaned first.
+The work under the $6 million agreement was prioritized by level of impact and economic impact on the residents.
+The hardest-hit areas will be cleaned first.

 It does include motorhomes.
 It does not include boats, which are being addressed through the displaced vessel removal effort being overseen by the FWC.
 Also, no sediment or silt will be removed under this phase because it is not reimbursable by FEMA.